-Section 94 Plans contain clauses which allow for annual indexation of indexation of infrastructure contribution rates in accordance with the provisions of Regulation 32 of the Environmental Planning and Assessment Regulation 2000.
-On each 1 July any land purchase component of contribution rates in each Section 94 Plan will be adjusted with reference to the clause in the Plan and the Tweed Shire Council Land Cost index and applied to outstanding development contributions in accordance with consent conditions.
+Section 7.11 Plans contain clauses which allow for annual indexation of infrastructure contribution rates in accordance with the provisions of Regulation 212 (2)(b) of the Environmental Planning and Assessment Regulation 2021.
+On each 1 July any land purchase component of contribution rates in each Section 7.11 Plan will be adjusted with reference to the clause in the Plan and the Tweed Shire Council Land Cost index and applied to outstanding development contributions in accordance with consent conditions.